About the Institute

 - Texas Health Ben Hogan Sports Medicine

-- The State of Texas has provided funding to support this launch – the largest allocation for this type of brain injury initiative in the State’s history – $6 million for the current budget year.
+- The State of Texas has provided funding to support this launch – the largest allocation for this type of brain injury initiative in the State’s history – $15 million per biennium, $7.5 million per year.

 - Both the NFL and the Department of Defense testified before the Texas Legislature in support of UT Southwestern becoming a hub for the research and treatment of traumatic brain injuries (TBI).